neural-computing/INM427-neural-computing-coursework/report/report.md

 Phishing websites represent a subset of the wider phishing problem.
 In general, phishing relates to any attempt to fraudulently obtain sensitive personal information in an electronic communication.
 Phishing websites are websites that trick users into believing they are on an otherwise legitimate website, typically using a range of frontend web technologies in order to gain this information [1].
 This is an increasingly important problem due to the increasing reliance on web-based services.

 This paper aims to evaluate the performance of two models in the task of identifying phishing websites based on 9 features.
-The models considered in this paper belong to feed-forward neural networks and random forest family of models. ... something about cross validation ...
+The models considered in this paper belong to feed-forward neural networks and support vector machine (SVM) family of models.
+We use cross-validation to perform hyperparameter tuning from the parameter space.

 The paper is organised as follows, section 2 provides an exploratory overview of the dataset used in the project, section 3 details the approach taken in the project to train and compare the models, section 4 discusses the results of the previous process, with section 5 providing a final conclusion.